Drivers incur demerit points for certain traffic offences.

 If you accumulate 12 or more demerits in a three year period you could lose your licence.
 If you are on a learner's permit or provisional licence you can only get four demerit points before you lose your licence.
 To find out how many demerits you have, go to checking your demerits and driving history.

-The number of demerit points 2.8 MB you get, depends on the offence and how likely it is to cause a crash.
+The number of demerit points you get, depends on the offence and how likely it is to cause a crash.
+A summary of the most common offences and the fines can be found on mylicence.sa.gov.au.

 If you commit a traffic offence, you may be issued with an expiation notice and have to pay a fine.